Roxeth, Harrow

 Still a distinct locality in southern Harrow, though its identity was sapped by the naming of its station as South Harrow – but, happily, the council has revived the Roxeth ward name

-First recorded in ad845, the name may mean “rooks’ place” or may be related to a dweller called Hrōc.
+First recorded in ad845, the name may have meant ‘rooks’ place’ or may have been related to a resident called Hrōc.

 This was common land until its enclosure in 1817, but it became one of the first parts of the borough to experience suburban development – in the 1840s.
 In the area formerly called Roxeth Marsh a gas works was built in 1855 – which pushed the area downmarket for a while.